-Does Disney Decorate for Christmas?
+Does Disney World Decorate for Christmas?

-For those who haven’t had the chance to experience the magic of the holidays at Disney World, we are happy to report that yes, there’s a sleighful of Christmas decorations at Disney!
-In fact, as far as we’re concerned, the holiday season is one of the absolute best times to visit Walt Disney World, and that’s largely thanks to the festive decorations.
+For those who haven’t had the chance to experience the magic of the holidays at Disney World, we are happy to report that, yes, there’s a sleighful of Christmas decorations at Disney!
+After all, what kind of seasonal soiree would Mickey’s Very Merry Christmas Party at Magic Kingdom be without a flurry of yuletide trappings?

 When Does Disney Decorate for Christmas?

 That’s right – after the last guests have left the park on October 31, the Holiday Services team takes to the streets (Main Street U.S.A., that is) like a gang of ornament-wielding elves to make the pumpkins disappear and deck the halls with the year’s Christmas trappings.

-In fact, you might even spot a seasonally ambiguous star or two in these other parks beginning late October, possibly even as early as the 21st.
-You can expect all the decorations to be up and lights to be on in their entirety closer to the official start date of the holidays at Walt Disney World on November 12, 2021.
+In fact, you might even spot a seasonally ambiguous star or two in these other Disney Parks beginning in late October, possibly even as early as the 21st.
+You can expect all the decorations to be up and lights to be on in their entirety closer to the official start date of the holidays at Walt Disney World on November 11, 2022.

-Christmas decorations at Disney World hotels are the final piece of the holiday puzzle.
-We anticipate that participating deluxe and moderate resorts will follow 2020’s trend and receive their merry makeovers sometime around the middle of November, with hotels being transformed overnight in a whirlwind of garland and twinkle lights.
+Holiday decorations at Disney World hotels are the final piece of the holiday puzzle.
+You can usually expect participating deluxe and moderate resorts to receive their merry makeovers around the middle of November, with hotels being transformed overnight in a glittery whirlwind of garland and twinkle lights.

-- November 1, 2021 – Some decorations should appear
+- November 1st – Some decorations should appear

-- November 8, 2021 – Magic Kingdom fully decorated, Hollywood Studios and Animal Kingdom at least partially decorated
+- November 8th – Magic Kingdom fully decorated, Hollywood Studios and Animal Kingdom at least partially decorated

-- November 15, 2021 – Christmas decorations at some of the hotels
+- November 15th – Christmas decorations at some of the hotels

-- November 26 – Disney World decorations finished
+- November 26th – Disney World decorations finished

 How Long Do Christmas Decorations Stay Up at Walt Disney World?

-Disney World Christmas Decorations 2021 Guide
+Disney World Christmas Decorations 2022 Guide

 Magic Kingdom Christmas Decorations